 About miRNomics

-The miRNomics atlas is a publicly accessible web-based tool developed by Dr. Ghanbari’s laboratory.
-Its purpose is to disseminate the findings of their pioneering research on miRNAs using population-level data.
-The research encompasses various aspects, including the genetic regulation of miRNAs, the association of miRNAs with diverse clinical outcomes, and the integration of miRNAs with other omics to identify miRNA-regulated pathways.
-This atlas aims to elucidate the role of miRNAs in the pathogenesis of complex diseases and explore their potential as biomarkers.
+The miRNomics atlas is a publicly accessible web-based tool developed by Dr. Ghanbari’s group, at the department of Epidemiology, Erasmus MC Rotterdam, the Netherlands.
+Its purpose is to disseminate the findings of their pioneering research on microRNAs using large-scale population-level data.
+The research encompasses various aspects, including the genetic regulation of miRNAs, the association of miRNAs with diverse clinical outcomes, and the integration of miRNAs with other omics (incl. genes, proteins, metabolites) to identify miRNA-regulated pathways.
+This atlas aims to elucidate the role of miRNAs in the pathogenesis of various complex diseases and explore their potential as biomarkers.

-The research conducted by our team utilizes large-scale population-based omics data and employs advanced analytical approaches, which is followed by experimental validation studies.
-The results of our projects in the emerging field of miRNA-gene regulation are categorized into three parts: A) Genetic regulation, B) Disease association, and C) Omics integration of miRNAs.
-To access our projects and publicly available data, you can click on the provided links within the miRNomics atlas.
+The research conducted by Dr. Ghanbari’s group utilizes population-based omics data and employs advanced analytical approaches, which is followed by in-vitro validation studies for the best candidate miRNAs.
+The results of their projects in the emerging field of miRNA-gene regulation are categorized into three parts: A) Genetic regulation, B) Disease association, and C) Omics integration of miRNAs.
+To access their projects and publicly available data, you can click on the provided links within the miRNomics atlas.

 miRNomics